rtablada/guides/source/localizable/getting-started/quick-start.md

 ```

 The `action` helper allows you to add event listeners to elements and call named functions.
+By default, the `action` helper adds a `click` event listener,
+but it can be used to listen for any element event.
 Now, when the `li` element is clicked a `showPerson` function will be called
 from the `actions` object in the `people-list` component.
 Think of this like calling `this.actions.showPerson(person)` from our template.